maziac/z80dismblr/Readme.md

 If z80dismblr is told to start at address 0008h it steps through the code until a branch (JR, JR cc, JP, JP cc, CALL or Call cc) is found.
 It then uses the new address as another start point to opcodes.
-Depending on the branch instruction it continues to disassemble at the following address or not (e.g. JP unconditional).
+Depending on the branch instruction it continues to disassemble at the following address or stops (e.g. JP unconditional).

-For the code above the leads to the following CFG:
+For the code above this leads to the following CFG:
 ~~~~
  ┌──────────────┐
  │ 08h: ADD A,A │      Start